How to plant Buddleja

 — An annual mulch around the base of the shrub will help to maintain soil moisture and boost nutrient content in the soil.

-- If growing in a pot, add a slow-release fertiliser annually to maintain health, or use a liquid feed throughout the April to September while the plant in in active growth.
+— If growing in a pot, add a slow-release fertiliser and a top up of fresh soil annually to maintain health, or use a liquid feed fortnightly between the April to September while the plant is in active growth.

 — Deadhead any faded flowers as they appear, this often encourages a second flush of flowers.